 Barrel feed ramp.
 This is highly polished, as is its counterpart in the frame.
 This is the best polish job I’ve seen on any Taurus pistol I’ve examined.

 The barrel and attendant parts.
-The guide rod is interesting…it is full-length, but is not like others that I’ve seen (where you need to place a paperclip in the hole provided to take stress off the spring).
+The guide rod is full-length but is not like others that I’ve seen (where you need to place a paperclip in the hole provided to take stress off the spring).
 It takes down like 1911s that use the original-length rod.
-The bushing was a tight fit – a wrench is included.
+The bushing was a tight fit and a wrench is included.

 The guide rod end.
 Nicely finished.
 Notice the staking job.

 Here’s the hammer and thumb safety.
-Note the rowel-style hammer, nicely serrated.
+It’s rowel-style hammer that’s nicely serrated.
 Also, there’s an internal extractor.
-The beavertail grip safety covers the hammer fully, so no “bite” here.
-The extractor end shows as black here, but that’s just the lighting – it is bead-blasted silver like the rear of the frame (see rear sight photo below).
+The beavertail grip safety covers the hammer fully, so no bite here.
+The extractor end shows as black here, but that’s just the lighting.
+It is bead-blasted silver like the rear of the frame (see rear sight photo below).

 The memory bump is just big enough without getting in the way.